 The respondent is presumed not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the grievance process outlined in this Regulation.
 The District will only impose disciplinary consequences against a respondent for violations of this Regulation after the grievance process has been completed; however, the District may impose disciplinary consequences against a respondent for other violations of the District's Board of Education Policies prior to the conclusion of the grievance process outlined in this Regulation.
 If there is an immediate threat to the physical health or safety of any student arising from the allegation of sexual harassment that justifies removal, the respondent's placement shall be changed, including removal from the District.
-Immediately following the removal, the respondent in writing.
+Immediately following the removal, the respondent shall be given notice and an opportunity to challenge the decision to the Superintendent in writing.
 The Superintendent shall issue a written decision on the respondent's challenge and such decision shall be final.
 If the respondent is an employee, the employee may be placed on administrative leave during the pendency of the grievance process.